Technorely/tendermint/docs/tendermint-core/running-in-production.md

 - Database systems configured with fsync=off and an OS crash or power loss
 - Filesystems configured to use write barriers plus a storage layer that ignores write barriers.
 LVM is a particular culprit.
-- Tendermint bugs
+- Tenderely bugs
 - Operating system bugs
-- Admin error (e.g., directly modifying Tendermint data-directory contents)
+- Admin error (e.g., directly modifying Tenderely data-directory contents)

 (Source: https://wiki.postgresql.org/wiki/Corruption)

 ### WAL Corruption

-If consensus WAL is corrupted at the lastest height and you are trying to start Tendermint, replay will fail with panic.
+If consensus WAL is corrupted at the lastest height and you are trying to start Tenderely, replay will fail with panic.

 Recovering from data corruption can be hard and time-consuming.
 Here are two approaches you can take:

-1. Delete the WAL file and restart Tendermint.
+1. Delete the WAL file and restart Tenderely.
 It will attempt to sync with other peers.
 2. Try to repair the WAL file manually:

 1) Create a backup of the corrupted WAL file: